Chennaiyin FC: Stadium

 Chennaiyin FC play their home matches at the Jawaharlal Nehru Stadium in Chennai nicknamed the Marina Arena.
 The stadium is located at Sydenhams Road, Park Town behind the Chennai Central suburban Railway station and Ripon Building.
 The stadium is named after Jawaharlal Nehru, India's first Prime Minister and earlier hosted cricket Test Matches between 1956 and 1965.

 Support

 Jawaharlal Nehru Stadium, the club's home ground.

 Chennaiyin has a considerable fan base with an average attendance of over 20,000 over the first three seasons.

 Chennaiyin FC is one of the very few clubs in India to have multiple active fan groups.
 The B Stand Blues (BSB) and the Supermachans are the two fan groups of Chennaiyin FC.
-Both the fan groups are very famous among the Indian football scenario and they are constantly active on and off the season.
-Their support to the team is so dedicated and they also carry out CSR activities.
+Both the fan groups are known among the Indian football scenario and they are active on and off the season.
+Their support to the team is very dedicated and they also carry out CSR activities.